What is Docker? Introduction guide to Docker for beginners.

 Why use Docker?

 Docker containers are portable.
 They can be stored as an image which can be copied to any other machine and can be launched there.
-This ensures even if host OS parameters, version changes containers still functions the same across different OS.
+This ensures even if host OS parameters, version changes containers still functions the same across the different OS.

-Containers use host operating system, they don’t have their own OS to boot when containers are launched.
+Containers use the host operating system, they don’t have their own OS to boot when containers are launched.
 It means they are almost available for use immediately as there is not booting of OS of anything that sort which takes time to prepare the container for use.
 Docker containers are fast to use!

-They use resources from host OS, there is no resource management like adding/removing CPU, memory, storage etc tasks on containers!
+They use resources from host OS, there is no resource management like adding/removing CPU, memory, storage, etc tasks on containers!

 There are lots of functionality, flexibility being added to Docker every month.
-Its fast evolving virtualization concept and gives you more ease of managing IT infra.
+Its fast-evolving virtualization concept and gives you more ease of managing IT infra.

 What are Docker variants available to use?